laravel/docs/migrations.md

         $table->foreign('user_id')->references('id')->on('users');
     });

 Since this syntax is rather verbose, Laravel provides additional, terser methods that use conventions to provide a better developer experience.
-The example above can be rewritten like so:
+When using the `foreignId` method to create your column, the example above can be rewritten like so:

     Schema::table('posts', function (Blueprint $table) {
         $table->foreignId('user_id')->constrained();
     });

-The `foreignId` method creates an `UNSIGNED BIGINT` equivalent column while the `constrained` method will use conventions to determine the table and column name being referenced.
+The `foreignId` method creates an `UNSIGNED BIGINT` equivalent column, while the `constrained` method will use conventions to determine the table and column name being referenced.
 If your table name does not match Laravel's conventions, you may specify the table name by passing it as an argument to the `constrained` method:

     Schema::table('posts', function (Blueprint $table) {
         $table->foreignId('user_id')->constrained('users');
     });

 You may also specify the desired action for the "on delete" and "on update" properties of the constraint: